 Although marijuana is illegal on a federal level, states are choosing to legalize it on either medical, recreational, or both.
 It’s important now more than ever that employers remain up-to-date on the latest state marijuana laws to maintain and update their drug testing program to comply with their state’s marijuana laws.
 Learn how you can ensure you have a clear and concise written policy explaining company rules, procedures, and repercussions, to avoid litigation.

-Not only do employers need to carefully follow state marijuana laws, but emerging trends and technologies can also significantly impact employers and the safety of their workplace.
+Not only do employers need to carefully follow state marijuana laws carefully, but emerging trends and technologies can also significantly impact employers and the safety of their workplace.
 CBD oil is an up-and-coming trend that leaves employers perplexed about the product itself and if it will show up on drug tests.
 CBD oils can vary greatly and are unregulated, making it difficult to decipher exactly what is in the product.
-With people flocking to CBD oil to treat medical issues, employers need to know their rights to avoid litigation and understand the possibilities of CBD oil testing positive for THC on drug tests and how to respond when a donor claims their positive test was from CBD oil.
+With people flocking to CBD oil to treat medical issues, employers need to understand the possibilities of CBD oil testing positive for THC on drug tests and how to respond when a donor claims their positive test was from CBD oil.

 Background checks can be customized to meet an employer’s industry needs and best practices.
 A wide variety of background check products exists with some only pertaining to specific job titles or positions.
 It’s important for employers to know which products and services are required for their applicants and learn how to build and implement a background screening program that meets compliance.
 Learn how to determine what products are required for your industry and how they help you make safer, hiring decisions.

-Employee screening goes beyond your standard pre-employment checks.
+A successful employee screening goes far beyond pre-employment checks.
 As an employer, it is critical to understand employee screening procedures, processes and policies once onboarding is complete.
 Industries and employer vary across the U.S. and what you don’t know may cost you.
-Consider the risks - those looking to hire for safety-sensitive positions must maintain safety standards for their workplace or potentially risk facing fines, fees, or litigation.
-From state laws and background checks, to drug and alcohol testing, learn how employers meet the challenges of creating and maintaining an employee screening program that meets their industry standards.
+Consider the risks - those looking to hire for safety-sensitive positions must maintain specific safety standards or potentially risk facing fines, fees, or litigation.
+From state laws and background checks, to drug and alcohol testing, learn how employers meet the challenges of creating and maintaining an employee screening program that meets industry standards.